 In the cities of the United Sates, such as New York, such socialising for wise guys was held in bars, casinos, nightclubs, restaurants and other less salubrious establishments.
 Places owned by Mafia members and associates allowed them to relax, eat, gamble, drink and plan their activities in relative security.
 Known as Social Clubs they have been a fabric of the American Mafia since the very beginning.

-Finally, a place wise guys socialise might be prison famously portrayed by a scene in the Martin Scorsese film ‘Goodfellas’ where the guys are locked up, serving time together, cooking and living in supposed captivity, but they cook and drink and prepare their evening dinner in ‘style’.
+Finally, a place wise guys socialise might be prison, as famously conveyed in a scene in the Martin Scorsese film ‘Goodfellas’ where the guys are locked up, serving time together, cooking and living in supposed captivity, but they cook and drink and prepare their evening dinner in ‘style’.

-Book you and your friends tickets to socialise at The Raspberry Cannoli Cabaret
+Book for you and your friends to socialise at The Raspberry Cannoli Cabaret this May.